kingparra/hpfp/05_-_types/notes.rst

 ******************
  Chapter 5: Types
 ******************
-The poem quoted on the chapter title page comes from `here
+`The Idea of Order at Key West
 <https://www.poetryfoundation.org/poems/43431/the-idea-of-order-at-key-west>`_.

-Now, here are some quotes about types from various external resources that I found interesting.
+Here are some quotes about types from various external resources that I find interesting.

 .. epigraph::